phonglo724/active-record-associations-and-migrations/README.md

 end
 ```

-We need to tell the `Song` class that it will produce objects that can belong to
+We need to tell the `Song` class that it will produce objects that can belong to an artist.
-an artist.
-We will do it with the `belongs_to` macro:
+X We will do it with the `belongs_to` macro:

 ```ruby
 class Song < ActiveRecord::Base